3) Overall better than their D5x00 and D3x00 counterparts.

 Only a relatively little image buffer can limit in the serious professional application of D7100.

-In many ways it’s similar to its predecessor D7000, which was and remains a great camera.
+In many ways it’s similar to its predecessor D7000, which was and remains a great body.
 If you already have a D7000, then upgrading to D7100 doesn’t really make sense.

 In any case, do upgrade if you feel your current camera restricts you.